Serve Rotation (Doubles)

 Frequently asked questions

-Why did our team only get one server at the start of the game?
+Why did we only get one turn at the start?

-Do we switch sides every time we score, or only after winning the serve back?
+Do we switch courts on every point, or only after winning possession back?

-The serving team switches which partner serves from which side every time they score a point, for as long as they keep serving.
-Sides do not reset until the team loses the serve.
+The pair swaps which player stands on which side every time they score, for as long as they keep possession.
+Courts do not reset until possession is lost.

 Related terms

-- Server Number (1 or 2)The server number identifies which of the two partners on a doubles team is currently serving, and is called out as the third number in the score — for example, "4-3-2" means the team's second server is serving.
+- Server Number (1 or 2)The server number identifies which of the two partners on a doubles team is currently serving, and is called out as the third number in the score.
+This means for example, "4-3-2" means the team's second server is serving.

-- Side OutA side out is the moment the serve passes from one team to the other, which happens under side-out scoring when the serving team has no server left in its rotation who has not yet faulted.
+- Side OutA side out is the moment the serve passes from one team to the other.
+This happens under side-out scoring when the serving team has no server left in its rotation who has not yet faulted.

-- Rally Scoring vs Side-Out ScoringSide-out scoring only awards a point to the serving team, while rally scoring awards a point to whichever team wins the rally regardless of who served — both formats exist in pickleball depending on the event.
+- Rally Scoring vs Side-Out ScoringSide-out scoring only awards a point to the serving team.
+At the same time, rally scoring awards a point to whichever team wins the rally regardless of who served.
+This means both formats exist in pickleball depending on the event.

-- StackingStacking is a doubles strategy where both players position on the same side of the court before the serve or return, then slide to their preferred sides after the ball is in play — overriding the score-dictated positions to keep both forehands covering the middle.
+- StackingStacking is a doubles strategy where both players position on the same side of the court before the serve or return, then slide to their preferred sides after the ball is in play.
+This means overriding the score-dictated positions to keep both forehands covering the middle.

 Related guides & benchmarks